Map

 Improving small farmers’ access to markets attracts much public interest these days.
 Sadly, projects are limited in scale and duration.
 They only benefit farmers inside the project area and the benefits stop when the project ends.
 In response, renewed efforts to improve small farmer access to markets include ‘commercialization’ of these services.
 Over the last five years we have been attempting to commercialize market access services in Kenya, Uganda and Tanzania with support from IFAD .
 We have identified five important steps towards commercialization of these services: The first step is establishing commercial relationships between business operators and their clients.
 Demonstrating the commercial viability of the business opportunity is the second step.
 Inventing how to operate a market intelligence service commercially is the third step.
 Transaction security services that handle everything for the secure movement of product from the farm to the factory as well as the movement of money back to the farmer is the fourth step.
 The fifth step is to overcome the distrust barriers with trade credit so farmers are paid 'cash-on-the-bag'.

-32. Facilitating Market Access: Potential Pitfalls for Public Programmes.
 Over the last five years in Kenya, Uganda and Tanzania we have been implementing a number of IFAD supported efforts in the commercialisation of market access services for small farmers.
 A key operational feature of these efforts was Linking Local Learners (LLL) peer-to-peer learning Internet platform.
 As with most ‘hard’ learning the experiences we share here emerged from failures and mistakes.
 Despite the failure, or maybe because of it, these experiences provided us with valuable insights into how we might better facilitate market access for small farmers.
 Here we share five pitfalls we experienced that public investment programme designers and managers should be aware of.
 We also make some suggestions as to how they might deal with them in on-going or future programme designs.

 31